 So, even though the API is labeled delta, it is actually representing "recently updated" information.

-Soccer Box Scores by Date Delta by Competition (single competition)
+Soccer Box Scores Delta by Competition (single competition)

 Congratulations!
-You build an application that automatically loads real time NFL scores & stats only when necessary.
+You built an application that automatically loads real time NFL scores & stats only when necessary.

 Allow the process to continue indefinitely and it will only pull player stats when there is relevant data available.